nWrightSB/pmm_int/overview_messaging.md

 **Package recommendations that get smarter over time**

-Stop scanning package libaries for the 'right fit' - our powerful machine learning algorithm provides intelligent suggestions based on the work you are doing.
+Stop scanning package libraries for the 'right fit' - our powerful machine learning algorithm provides intelligent suggestions based on the work you are doing.

     - Metis provides dynamic package suggestions, based on your environment
     - ML based algorithm gets smarter with each new project you create in **Metis**